Kostrad: Combat Reconnaissance Platoon

 The "Combat Reconnaissance Platoon" of Kostrad (Peleton Intai Tempur abbreviated "Tontaipur") is a special unit formation of Kostrad in a platoon level to conduct Special reconnaissance (SR) operations.
 Its further information regarding number of troops and weaponry are confidential.
 It was formed in 2001 and is part of the Kostrad Intelligence Battalion.
 Tontaipur was formed under the auspices of the then Kostrad commander Lt Gen Ryamizard Ryacudu.
 Similar to other special units within the Indonesian National Armed Forces, Tontaipur is trained for land, air and sea combat special operations.

 Commanders of Kostrad

-Many Kostrad commanders have gone on to very senior Indonesian posts.
-Soeharto became President; General Rudini became Minister of Home Affairs; General Wismoyo is married to the sister of Soeharto's late wife; and Lieutenant General Tarub became the armed forces' Chief of the General Staff.
-General Umar Wirahadikusumah would later become Vice-President.
+Commander of Army Strategic Reserve Command is considered a path to obtaining a high government position in Indonesia.
+Many of its commanders have become very senior Indonesian leaders including Suharto and Prabowo, who became President; Rudini, who became Minister of Home Affairs; Wirahadikusumah, who would later become Vice-president; Ryamizard Ryacudu, who would become Chief of Staff of the Army and Minister of Defence; and numerous commanders who would later become Chief of Staff of the Army and later on as Commander of the Indonesian National Armed Forces.